nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

         <img src=../graphics/m2/2.1.2.png width="50%" height="50%" >
     </p>

     - Once complete, the snapshot will appear in the listing.
-The volume name is appended but an auto-incrementing integer.
+The snapshot name includes the Volume name a dot and is suffixed with an auto-incrementing, unique integer.

     <p align="center">
         <img src=../graphics/m2/2.1.3.png width="50%" height="50%" >
     </p>

 1. **Delete a Database Table**
-    - Open SSMS, and browse to the TPCC100 database, expand tables and delete the district table by right clicking on the table and clicking Delete.
+    - Open SSMS, and browse to the TPCC100 database, expand tables and delete the customer table by right clicking on the table and clicking Delete.
 Click OK to conform.

     <p align="center">
         <img src=../graphics/m2/2.1.4.png width="50%" height="50%" >